DipTrace: Modules

-Schematic capture
+Schematic editor

 Advanced circuit design tool with support of multi-sheet and multi-level hierarchical schematics that delivers a number of features for visual and logical pin connections.
 Cross-module management ensures that principal circuits can be easily converted into a PCB, back-annotated, or imported/exported from/to other EDA software, CAD formats and net-lists.
 DipTrace Schematic has ERC verification and Spice export for external simulation.

-PCB layout
+PCB editor

 Engineering tool for board design with smart manual routing, differential pairs, length-matching tools, shape-based autorouter, advanced verification, layer stackup manager, and wide import/export capabilities.
 Design requirements are defined by net classes, class-to-class rules, and detailed settings by object types for each class or layer.
 When routing with real-time DRC, the program reports errors on the fly before actually making them.
 DRC also checks length and phase tolerances for differential pairs and controls signal synchronization for nets and buses (including layer stackup and bonding wire induced signal delays).
 The board can be previewed in 3D and exported to STEP format for mechanical CAD modeling.
 Design rule check with in-depth detailing and net connectivity verification procedures are available.